Veterans Stadium: Demolition and commemoration

 On March 21, 2004, the 32-year-old stadium was imploded in 62 seconds.
 Frank Bardonaro, President of Philadelphia-based AmQuip Crane Rental Company, pressed the "charge" button and then he and Nicholas T Peetros Sr., Project Manager for Driscoll/Hunt Construction Company, pressed the "fire" button to trigger the implosion while Greg Luzinski and the Phillie Phanatic, the Phillies' mascot, pressed a ceremonial plunger for the fans, which did not set off any explosives.
 A parking lot for the current sporting facilities was constructed in 2004 and 2005 at the site.

 On June 6, 2005, the anniversary of World War II's D-Day, a plaque and monument to commemorate the spot where the stadium stood and a memorial for all veterans was dedicated by the Phillies before their game against the Arizona Diamondbacks.
 On September 28, 2005, the second anniversary of the stadium's final game, a historical marker commemorating where the ballpark once stood was dedicated.
 In April 2006, granite spaces marking the former locations of home plate, the pitcher's mound, and the three bases for baseball, as well as the goalpost placements for football, were added in Citizens Bank Park's Western Parking Lot U.

 Before the stadium's implosion, The Vet's Liberty Bell replica was removed from its perch and placed in storage.
 In 2019, the bell was installed outside the third base entrance of Citizens Bank Park.

 Health concerns

 In the years following demolition, an apparent cancer cluster has emerged among several former Phillies players who played at Veterans Stadium who later developed glioblastoma, a form of brain cancer.
 Six former Phillies who played while the team called Veterans Stadium home have died of the cancer.

-According to a 2013 analysis by the Philadelphia Inquirer, the brain cancer rate of Phillies players while the team was at Veterans Stadium was three times higher than that of the general population.
-Some of the speculation centers around the possibility that chemicals in the stadium's artificial turf field may have played a role, but there has been no research to support that theory.
+According to a 2013 analysis by The Philadelphia Inquirer, the brain cancer rate of Phillies players while the team was at Veterans Stadium was three times higher than that of the general population.
+Some of the speculation centers around the possibility that chemicals in the stadium's AstroTurf field may have played a role, but there has been no research to support that theory definitively.